 - Download and install the package manually.

-Check Dual Screen in Windows 10
+Check Dual Screen in Windows 11 or 10

 Well, now we know the different new components of the SensorExplorer 2.0 and before even getting started with the testing, make sure you work on the below-given instructions.